jphong125/stellaapic/Writerside/topics/Balance.md

 # Balance

 ## Overview
-A request to check wallet balance
+A request to check wallet balance.

 ## Request